 Run the following command to see the system’s network connections.

 sudo sysdig -c ps

-If you encounter the following problem when trying to use the csysdig for the first time with (Error opening terminal: xterm-256color).
-This can be solved most times by installing the following package:
+If you encounter the following problem when trying to use the csysdig for the first time (Error opening terminal: xterm-256color).
+This can be solved most times by installing the next package.

 sudo apt install ncurses-term